Milk-Drinker01/Milk_Instancer_HDRP/README.md

 # Milk_Instancer_HDRP
  Demo scenes and Shaders for HDRP in Milk_Instancer01

-To use this project, first download the files at https://github.com/Milk-Drinker01/Milk_Instancer01
+To use this project, first import the files at https://github.com/Milk-Drinker01/Milk_Instancer01 Then, import the Milk_Instancer_HDRP folder included in this project!

 Notice: The demo prefabs in this project use the textures and models from the base projects demo folder